earthsteading/Earthship/checklist_final-inspection.md

 ### Fences/walls, antennae/masts, towers/chimnee, signs/billboards, solar panels, radio/satelite dishes etc.
 Additional structures attached to the primary building do not require a permit if less than 3m above the height of the main building, however they must comply with the requirements of the structure to which the are attached:
- - [ ] Structrally sound for purpose of structure, e.g. water tower constructed to be load bearing with block/pilling, etc.
+ - [ ] Structurally sound for purpose of structure, e.g. water tower constructed to be load bearing with block/pilling, etc.
- - [ ] Any roof items requiring attachemnet to the roof frame must meet the load-bearing capacity and wind rating of the roof.
+ - [ ] Any roof items requiring attachment to the roof frame must meet the load-bearing capacity and wind rating of the roof.
- - [ ] If the building is heritage, then a plannig permit may be required.
+ - [ ] If the building is heritage, then a planning permit may be required.

-## Replacement and maitenance
+## Replacement and maintenance
-All building require maitenace, repair and replacement and should be added to your final schematic drawings and included in a building maitenance manual and safety measures checklist for all future owners.
+All building require maintenance, repair and replacement and should be added to your final schematic drawings and included in a building maintenance manual and safety measures checklist for all future owners.
 Common repairs which benefit from professional guidance:
  - [ ] Glazing/window replacement
  - [ ] Wood heater installation (via plumber)
  - [ ] Roofing, esp terracotta, corrugated iron, colorbond, etc